volkovasystems/doubt/README.md

 # doubt
-Finally, the one that will fix your doubts if array is an array, arguments, iterable or array-like.
+Checks entity if array, arguments, iterable or array-like.